Got a bold short doc idea? Pitch it. Win it. Make it happen.

 The deadline to apply is August 4, 2025, at 11:59 PM AT.
 Successful applicants will be notified by mid-August.

 It is free to participate and apply for The Launch 2025.
-Visit this link to submit your application today!
+Applications are now closed.

 PARTICIPATING MENTORS